nginxinc/nginx-wiki/source/community/get_involved.rst

 Planet Ngx
 ----------

-`Planet Ngx`_ is a collection of blogs related to NNGINX, aggregated into one source.
+`Planet Ngx`_ is a collection of blogs related to NGINX, aggregated into one source.
 If you're interested in having your blog aggregated here, it's pretty simple.
 Just check out the README.mkd file in the `git repository`_.